RIPE-NCC/ripe-atlas-tools/docs/use.rst

                                             which you can later get information
                                             about the measurement.

+``--resolve-on-probe``                      Flag that indicates that a name
+                                            should be resolved (using DNS) on
+                                            the probe.
+Otherwise it will be
+                                            resolved on the RIPE Atlas servers.

 ``--interval``          An integer          Rather than run this measurement as
                                             a one-off (the default), create this
                                             measurement as a recurring one, with